Crown Cork and Seal History and Involvement With Asbestos

 Employees of Mundet’s insulation and cement plants and their family members were not the only ones at risk of asbestos exposure.
 Some customers, including several oil refineries and the U.S. Navy, may also have come into contact with asbestos.

 Crown Holdings was dealt a setback early in 2012 when Minnesota Gov. Mark Dayton stood up to big business.
 He vetoed proposed legislation that would have limited the liability for companies that capitalized on past asbestos uses.

 Had the bill had passed, it would have reduced the future liability of companies merging with or acquiring corporations still facing asbestos litigation.

-Many construction workers were exposed to asbestos from working with finishing cement, insulation and other building materials.
+Construction workers were exposed to asbestos while working with cement, insulation and other materials.
 Asbestos was inexpensive and ideal for construction products due to its durability and fire-resistant properties.

-Magnesia asbestos pipe insulation is made of magnesia alba or magnesium carbonate.
+Magnesia asbestos pipe insulation, which is made of magnesia alba or magnesium carbonate, can also contain asbestos.
 Mixing 85% magnesium and 15% asbestos binds the material, giving it strength and cohesion.
 Chrysotile asbestos fibers were most frequently used in Mundet’s pipe insulation.